 University of Toronto law professor Douglas Sanderson (Amo Binashii), will deliver the keynote address, “Public policy in Canada from an Indigenous perspective.”
 Douglas is the co-author, with Andrew Stobo Sniderman, of the new book Valley of the Birdtail: An Indian Reserve, a White Town, and the Road to Reconciliation.

-Over the course of the evening, we will award a prize to recognize a Canadian researcher who has done an exceptional job in increasing the public’s understanding of a key public policy issue.
-Another award will go to the post-secondary student who wins our public policy op-ed writing contest.
+Over the course of the evening, we will also present the IRPP’s Knowledge Mobilizer Awards – one to a Canadian researcher who has done an exceptional job in increasing the public’s understanding of a key public policy issue, and another to a post-secondary student who wins our public policy op-ed writing contest.